-\emph{Control matrix decomposition.}---The spectral overlaps are calculated with FFs that derive from the control matrix elements, $R^\mu_i(t)=\tr\big[\mathcal{U}_0(T,t)[x_i] x_\mu\big]$, which arise from the rotating frame dynamics of $H_E$.
+\emph{Control matrix decomposition}---The spectral overlaps are determined by $R^\mu_i(t)$ elements which expand $\tilde{H}_E(t)$ in some basis.
 Usually the FFs (and control matrices) are calculated with the $n$-qubit Pauli group~\cite{Green_2013, Paz_Silva_2019}.
-This proves to be an ill-informed choice for noisy quantum systems with symmetry.
-Instead we can use the generators defined by the eigenspace decomposition to define a well-informed basis for expansion and calculation of the FFs.
+This is an ill-informed choice for noisy quantum systems with symmetry.
+Instead, we use the generators derived from the eigenspace decomposition to define a well-informed basis for expansion and calculation of the FFs.

-A key result of our study is that the control matrix is block diagonal if and only if calculated in the eigenspace decomposition with respect to $Q$.
-We will call this the $Q$-basis.
-The control matrix elements are non-zero if and only if $x_i$ and $x_j$ share the same eigenvalue of $Q$, or are transitions between the same two eigenvalues of $Q$.
-That is,
+A key result of our study is that $R^\mu_i(t)$ is block diagonal if and only if calculated in the eigenspace decomposition with respect to $\mathfrak{q}$.
+We call this the $\mathfrak{q}$-basis.
+The control matrix elements are nonzero if and only if $x_i,x_\mu\in\mathfrak{g}$ share the same eigenvalues $\vec q$, or are transitions between the same two eigenvalues of $\vec q$, that is,

-for $q_1\neq q_2$.
-Since the transformation is generated by $H_0(t)$, the rotating-frame operator $\mathcal{U}_0(T,t)[x_i]$ has the same root projection $\alpha(Q)$ as $x_i$.
-Consequently, the subalgebras $\mathfrak{g}^{(q)},\mathfrak{g}^{(q\to q')}$ are invariant under the frame transformation, preserving their orthogonal properties. \equationautorefname{(\ref{eqn:switching_function})} follows from this orthogonality.
-The control matrix is exponentially large for a system composed of qubits, so this key result critically identifies the non-trivial FFs; thus, leading to a significant reduction in FF calculations needed to model a non-Markovian open quantum system.
+for $\vec q_1\neq \vec q_2$.
+Since the transformation is generated by $H_0(t)$, the rotating-frame operator $\mathcal{U}_0(T,t)[x_i]$ has the same root projection $\alpha(\mathfrak{q})$ as $x_i$.
+Consequently, the subalgebras $\mathfrak{h}^{(\vec q)}\oplus\mathfrak{g}^{(\vec q)},\mathfrak{g}^{(\vec q\to \pvec q')}$ are invariant under the frame transformation, preserving their orthogonal properties.
+Equation~(\ref{eqn:switching_function}) follows from this orthogonality.
+The control matrix is exponentially large for a system composed of qubits, so this key result identifies the set of FFs identically zero; thus, leading to a significant reduction in FF calculations needed to model a non-Markovian open quantum system.